rachitnigam/rachitnigam.com/content/post/first-two-years.md

 - Rejected from Microsoft research internship for summer 2019.
 - Rejected from Qualcomm fellowship application in 2019.
 - Rejected from the Facebook fellowship in 2019.
-- Rejected from the Symmantec fellowship.
+- Rejected from the Symantec fellowship.

 #### Successes